JaCaLla/SpeedLimitDetector/README.md

-# NFCApp
+# Speed Limit Detector
 This repository contains a sample iOS application.
-The app implements a simple iOS app that reads and writes sample NDEF data on an NFC tag.
-This is the base code used in following posts [Harnessing NFC Technology in your iOS App](https://javios.eu/swift/harnessing-nfc-technology-in-your-ios-app/) and  [iOS NFC Development: From URLs to Deeplinks](https://javios.eu/uncategorized/ios-nfc-development-from-urls-to-deeplinks/)
+The app implements a simple iOS app that detects speed limit speed traffic signal on a preview video screen.

+This is the base code used in following post [Real-Time Speed Limit Detection in iOS Using Vision](https://github.com/user-attachments/assets/7cd945bb-bc2c-49c8-a6a2-7e1ecb494b71)

 ## 🎥 Demo Video